Comcast/money/README.md

 - Splunk / LogStash - we use log aggregators to perform metrics across systems at rest.
 The nice thing about log aggregators is that you can not only see your metrics, but you can also look at all of the log entries that happend for a single Span
-- Graphite / Prometheus - we use common analytic systems for monitoring and alterting on Money data
+- Graphite / Prometheus - we use common analytic systems for monitoring and altering on Money data

 ## Should I use Money?
 This depends on the scale of your implementation.
 Money _tries_ to serve a wide range of implementations.